-Trying to wade through the options to find the best fleet fuel card can be challenging, as there are a variety of programs to choose from.
+Trying to wade through the options to find the best fleet card can be challenging, as there are a variety of programs to choose from.
+See our fleet card options.
 To make your job easier, here are some things to examine when researching which provider is truly the best option for your company.

 One of the most impactful benefits of a program is the ability to manage your fleet with minimal effort.
 Managers have to supervise their drivers, oversee each job, and deal with the minutia of billing, timecards, and personnel changes.
-That’s why you should take the time to review the online tools of each provider to ensure you’re getting the best management options available.
-Ensure that your program has the ability to download current and historical invoices so you can always pull up data as a reference, share it with your Accounts Payable Department, and provide historical pricing to your executive team.
+The best fleet cards will have online tools that provide a simple way to manage your program.
+Ensure that your program has the ability to download current and historical invoices so you can always pull up data as a reference, share it with your Accounts Payable department, and provide historical pricing to your executive team.
 You should also confirm that you have the ability to run reports that total fueling by driver, vehicle, state, and fuel type, as this information may be essential down the line.
 Furthermore, you should be able to adjust your alerts and controls online, and order or cancel cards in the instance of employee turnover.
-These capabilities will save you a lot of time in the future, so ensure your provider offers these features!
+These capabilities will save you a lot of time in the future, so ensure your provider offers these features.

 To further simplify the day-to-day workings of your fleet, the provider you chose should offer various technology to streamline your workload.
 Ensure that you gain access to apps for both iPhone and Android to allow drivers to check pricing, amenities, and get turn-by-turn directions from their mobile phones.
 On the management side, you’ll want to look for features like GPS integration and the ability to pay online.
 Good providers will offer different options to pay your bill online for your convenience, whether through ETFs or Credit Card Payments.
 This will allow you to easily keep your fleet running smoothly during even the busiest seasons.